Abdullah1tani/Weather-Tracker/README.md

 <br><br>

 ## 3. Development
-The program retrieves coordinates (longitude and latitude) of the loction entered by the user using the [location API](#location-api), then it uses the coordinates and the [weather API](#weather-api) in order to find the live weather information about the location.
+The program retrieves coordinates (longitude and latitude) of the location entered by the user using the [location API](#location-api), then it uses the coordinates and the [weather API](#weather-api) in order to find the live weather information about the location.

 ### Samples:
 ---